cqhtyi/vpnd-openwrt/README.md

 Usage
 =====
-Use vpnd only three step:
+Use vpnd only four step:

-**First UNINSTALL Qihoo 360 family products on your computer.
-(Recommend)**

 1. Build the package or download prebuilt package and install it.
 2. Reboot your router.
+3. Change DNS settings to ```127.0.0.1#5353``` at your router.
-3. Settings your PPTP server address/username/password in "mujjus" interface then connect it.
+4. Settings your PPTP server address/username/password in "mujjus" interface then connect it.
-4. Enjoy the internet without Firewall!
+5. Enjoy the internet without Firewall!

 Build
 =====